jestland/infantVision/README.md

 }
 ```

-For the contrastive learning through time model, please refer to:
+For the contrastive learning through time (CLTT) framework, please refer to:

 ```bibtex
 @inproceedings{schneider2021contrastive,